 Tea Tree oil, also known as Melaleuca alternifolia, can be found in a wide spectrum of skin care and spa products that can comfort and beautify the appearance of skin.
+Tea tree oil is good for so healing many things on your body it is just amazing.

 Plantar warts and palmer warts are noncancerous skin growths, caused by a viral infection in the top layer of the skin.
 Put tea tree oil directly on the wart, rub it in, and let dry before putting on footwear/socks.
 It’s best to do this at night before you go to bed.
 Rub it on, read for 15-20 minutes, and let it dry.